 - Book Sessions A Few Days Before Big Events

 The duration of the spray tan is slightly different from person to person and has little or nothing to do with the product itself.
 The rate at which cells turn over is the biggest deciding factor in how long the tan will last.
-Those that are younger have faster cell turnovers which cause the tan to fade faster.
+Younger people have faster cell turnovers which causes the tan to fade faster.
 As such, the best window to maximize the strength of the tan is two days before any event or vacation is planned.
 This way, the tan has opportunities to settle in.
 Avoiding exposure to water as much as possible is also a great way to increase the longevity of the tan

 Is moisturizing before a session recommended?